aaron-grau/curic/javascript/projects/asteroids/README.md

 parentClass) { ... }`.

-**Note:** You should export a POJO (plain old JavaScript object) from Util, not a constructor function.
+**Note:** You should export a POJO (plain old JavaScript object) from Util, not a class.
 We don't need to create instances of `Util`.

 ```javascript
 const Util = {